trueos/trueos-docs/trueos-handbook/install.rst

-If the system contains multiple drives to be used to create a ZFS mirror or RAIDZ*, check :guilabel:`Add additional disks to storage pool`, which will enable this screen.
-Any available disks will be listed in the box below the :guilabel:`ZFS Virtual Device Mode` drop-down menu.
+If the system contains multiple drives to be used to create a ZFS mirror or RAIDZ*, check :guilabel:`Add additional disks to storage pool`, which enables this screen.
+Any available disks are listed in the box below the :guilabel:`ZFS Virtual Device Mode` drop-down menu.
 Select the desired level of redundancy from the :guilabel:`ZFS Virtual Device Mode` drop-down menu, then check the box for each disk to add to the configuration.

-.. note:: The |trueos| installer requires entire disks (not partitions) when adding additional disks to the pool.
+.. note:: The |trueos| installer requires entire disks (not partitions) when adding more disks to the pool.

-While ZFS allows using disks of different sizes, this is discouraged as it will decrease storage capacity and ZFS performance.
+While ZFS allows using disks of different sizes, this is discouraged as it decreases storage capacity and ZFS performance.

 The |trueos| installer supports multiple ZFS configurations: